 - Work with students in one identified content area – Math or Literacy.

 - Select, administer, and interpret formative assessments for small groups of students.

 - Use a diagnostic, clinical teaching model that uses ongoing data to inform planning and instruction.

 - Videotape lessons to analyze for content and process.

 - Formulate reports that delineate student proficiencies and challenges and offer recommendations for students, parents, and school personnel.

-Residents in the Elementary Education Program of Study participate in two (2) practicum experiences during each semester of their residency year.
-The fall practicum experience is focused on literacy content using Tier II reading intervention strategies and the spring experience is focused on mathematics content using Tier II mathematics intervention strategies.
+Residents in the Elementary Education Program of Study participate in two (2) practicum experiences during their Residency year.
+The Fall practicum experience is focused on math content using Tier II mathematics intervention strategies and the Spring experience is focused on literacy content using Tier II reading intervention strategies.

 Residents in the Secondary English Language Arts Program of Study participate in one practicum experience during the Fall semester, and Residents in the Secondary Mathematics Program of Study participate in one practicum experience during the Spring semester.